Markar/RareImages/README.md

 # To run the application
 git clone https://github.com/Markar/RareImages.git

+cd ../rare-api
+Create new virtual environment: python -m venv venv
+Run activate:
+ venv/Scripts/activate
+Install libs:
+ pip install flask flask-cors python-dotenv

 cd RareImages/rare-ui
 npm install
-npm run start-api
+npm run start

-open another terminal at rare-ui path npm run start
+open another terminal at RareImages/rare-ui npm run start-api

 * With virtualenv, I don't think you have to install the dependencies manually for the api.
 * There is a readme in the rare-api folder with instructions for setting up the virtualenv